LynaC347/STA-215-project/README.md

 The concept of patriotism was operationalized by rating how patriotic an individual feels based on a quantitative scale from 1-10.
 1 being not patriotic at all and 10 being very patriotic.

-The concept of the level of trust indivudals have in the Supreme Court to do the right thing was operationalized by turning it to an ordinal variable with 5 possible values.
+The concept of the level of trust individuals have in the Supreme Court to do the right thing was operationalized by turning it to an ordinal variable with 5 possible values.
 Those being: "always trust", "most of the time trust", "sometimes trust", "rarely trust", and "never trust".

 The concept of feelings toward the overturning of Roe V Wade was operationalized by turning it into a binary variable.
 There are two main feelings that someone can have towards the overturning of Roe V Wade and that is simply either supporting it or not supporting it.